Harish-2502/CCC-Team-72/elastic/README.md

 ## Create a data view from Kibana

-Go to Kibana, create a data view named "students" with pattern "student\*", and check that the documents have been added to the index by going to "Analysis / Discover".
+Go to Kibana (Management / Kibana / Data views) , create a data view named "students" with pattern "student\*", and check that the documents have been added to the index by going to "Analysis / Discover".

 Now Kibana can be used to test search queries or to have a look at data.